MENA hosts discussion on Islamic Feminism

 Nawal El Saadawi

-We would like to again thank our panelists, Eilyaa as well as everyone who attended the event for their presence and the insightful discussion!
+Once again, we would like to thank our panelists, Eilyaa and everyone who attended the event for their presence and the insightful discussion!